 To qualify as an “employer,” the person or organization who completes the certification must:

 If you received specialized truck driver training in the military, you may be eligible for a Commercial Drivers Military Training Certificate from the Department of Veterans Affairs (WDVA).
 Present this certificate instead of a training school certificate when you apply for your CDL.
-To learn how to get a military training certificate, see the WDVA website: Commercial Driver Training Military Certificate.
+To learn how to get a military training certificate, see the WDVA website: Military Commercial Drivers License Skills Test Waiver.

 An “agribusiness” is a private carrier who primarily transports the following products during the normal course of business:

 To get this restricted CDL without meeting training requirements, your agribusiness employer must send us a completed Agribusiness Minimum Training Requirements Exemption form.
 Then we will assign you a unique ID number and send your employer the approved form.
 You must present this approved form at a driver licensing office when you are issued your CDL.
 For more information, see Agribusiness.

 Yes, unless you work for an employer who will certify you have the skills and training necessary to safely operate a commercial motor vehicle.